Galts-Gulch/avarice/README.md

 Running
 -------

--   Optional Dependencies (can be easily installed using pip3)
+-   Dependencies (can be easily installed using pip3)
+    -   websockets for OKCoin API
     -   pygal for graphing (not required as long as genconfig.Grapher is disabled)
     -   lxml for pygal (not required as long as genconfig.Grapher is